AndroliaPL/.github/profile/README.md

 ## ~ About

-This project was originally started in 2019 and is now developed by yokii (https://github.com/yokiidev) and mushurelie (https://github.com/mushurelie).
+This project was originally started in 2019 and is now developed [yokii](https://github.com/yokiidev) and [mushurelie](https://github.com/mushurelie).

 ---